swcarpentry/board/governance.md

 ==========

-1. The Software Carpentry Foundation has four components: the Membership, the Board of Directors, the Advisory Council, and the Executive Director.
+1. The Software Carpentry Foundation has four components: the Membership, the Steering Committee, the Advisory Council, and the Executive Director.

 2. The Membership is made up of: